ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 The same FFmpeg decode that renders the picture measures every channel's actual sample peak, RMS level, and silence intervals.
 Because FFmpeg's waveform picture normalizes its drawing independently, the script rescales each stacked channel to its measured absolute peak and an automatically selected vertical axis.
+It first crops away FFmpeg's unused black space around the detected waveform envelope, then expands that occupied envelope to the measured peak height; the empty source canvas is never included in the scaling calculation.
+Thus a 33% peak on a ±40% axis visibly reaches about 82.5% of the available half-channel height instead of remaining a misleadingly thin line.
 The axis ceiling is the next 5% step with a small amount of headroom: a 66% peak uses a ±70% graph, 75% uses ±80%, and near-full-scale audio remains at ±100%.
 The top and bottom labels show that real axis limit, while `peak vol`